Atlantic Division summer outlook: Are Sabres at the top of the 'rebuilders' group?

 Which method will win?
 That’s going to play out in the 2023-24 season.
 If a new team from the Atlantic Division is going to crack the playoff mix, it stands to reason that it will be either the Sabres or the Red Wings.
 The Sabres finished 11 points ahead of the Wings last season, and outscored them, 26-16, in winning all four meetings.

-In Ottawa, meanwhile, the Senators have gone six straight years out of the playoffs but are also building a good core.
-They had to trade DeBrincat, who wouldn't sign long-term, and replaced him on July 27 with Vladimir Tarasenko on a one-year, $5 million deal.
+Ottawa, meanwhile, has gone six straight years out of the playoffs but is also building a good core.
+They had to trade DeBrincat, who wouldn’t sign long-term, and replaced him July 27 with Vladimir Tarasenko on a one-year, $5 million deal.
 They are also banking on new goaltender Joonas Korpisalo, who signed a five-year, $20 million contract, to help keep the puck out of their net.
 Montreal appears well back of the others and likely headed for another top-5 pick at the 2024 draft.

 Detroit Red Wings